- tatting (n.)

 - tattoo (n.2)

 - "pigment design in skin," 1769 (noun and verb, both first attested in writing of Capt.
-Cook), from a Polynesian noun (e.g. Tahitian and Samoan tatau, Marquesan tatu "puncture, mark made on skin").
+Cook), from a Polynesian noun (such as Tahitian and Samoan tatau, Marquesan tatu "puncture, mark made on skin").
 Century Dictionary (1902) describes them as found on sailors and uncivilized people or as a sentence of punishment.
+Earlier names in English included Jerusalem cross (1690s) in reference to tattoos on the arms of pilgrims to the Holy Land, also Jerusalem letters (1760).

 - tatty (adj.)